Secrets

 Use @ext.secret for:

-- OAuth refresh / access tokens your extension acquires after a user authorize flow
+scope="user" - OAuth refresh / access tokens your extension acquires after a user authorize flow →

-whsec_*, GitHubsha256=...) - Any per-user value where "an admin reading the value would be a federal violation"
+whsec_*, GitHubsha256=...) →scope="user" - Any value where "an admin reading it would be a federal violation"

 Don't use it for: